wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 of blocks in the encoding, and the rest 6 bits are used to represent group size.
 The decoder can thus decode values in a group in parallel, since each code word starts at a known offset.
 This is called run-length encoded byte codes in the paper.

+The paper also noted that the first value in the list of deltas may be negative, while the rest is always positive since the list is sorted.
+The first delta value, therefore, is encoded with the sign bit, while the remaining deltas are treated as unsigned values.